-- The following suspensions apply for competition matches: - a) suspension for one competition match or a specified period for: - 1) a second caution in the same match; - 2) rough play; - 3) repeated protests against or a failure to comply with the referee's orders; - 4) insulting players or others present at the match; - 5) unsporting conduct; - 6) provoking spectators; - 7) participating in a match when suspended or otherwise ineligible to play: - b) suspension for two competition matches or a specified period for pestering any match official; - suspension for two competition matches or a specified period for clearly receiving a yellow or red card on purpose; - d) suspension for three competition matches or a specified period for insulting any match official; - e) suspension for three competition matches or a specified period for assaulting another player or another person present at the match; - suspension for four competition matches or a specified period for acting with obvious intent to cause a match official to make an incorrect decision or supporting his error of judgement and thereby causing him to make an incorrect decision; - g) suspension for five competition matches or a specified period for serious assault: - h) suspension for fifteen competition matches or a specified period for assaulting a match official. - Suspensions may be combined with fines. - In the event of a serious offence, a suspension may be extended to cover all competition categories. - If a national or club team conducts itself improperly (for example, if individual disciplinary sanctions are imposed by the referee on five or more players three or more in the case of futsal during a match), disciplinary measures may also be taken against the member association or club concerned.
+- b. suspension for two competition matches or a specified period for directing abusive language at a match official; - c. suspension for two competition matches or a specified period for clearly receiving a yellow or red card on purpose; - d. suspension for three competition matches or a specified period for insulting any match official; - e. suspension for three competition matches or a specified period for assaulting another player or another person present at the match; - f. suspension for four competition matches or a specified period for acting with obvious intent to cause a match official to make an incorrect decision or supporting his error of judgement and thereby causing him to make an incorrect decision; - g. suspension for five competition matches or a specified period for serious assault; - h. suspension for fifteen competition matches or a specified period for assaulting a match official. - Suspensions may be combined with fines. - In the event of a serious offence, a suspension may be extended to cover all competition categories. - If a national or club team conducts itself improperly (for example, if individual disciplinary sanctions are imposed by the referee on five or more players three or more in the case of futsal - during a match), disciplinary measures may also be taken against the member association or club concerned.

-Article 16 - Order and security at UEFA competition matches
+Article 16 Order and security at UEFA competition matches

-- Host associations and clubs are responsible for order and security both inside and around the stadium before, during and after matches.
-They are liable for incidents of any kind and may be subject to disciplinary measures and directives unless they can prove that they have not been negligent in any way in the organisation of the match. - However, all associations and clubs are liable for the following inappropriate behaviour on the part of their supporters and may be subject to disciplinary measures and directives even if they can prove the absence of any negligence in relation to the organisation of the match: - a) the invasion or attempted invasion of the field of play; - b) the throwing of objects; - c) the lighting of fireworks or any other objects; - d) the use of laser pointers or similar electronic devices; - e) the use of gestures, words, objects or any other means to transmit any message that is not fit for a sports event, particularly messages that are of a political, ideological, religious, offensive or provocative nature; - f) acts of damage; - g) the disruption of national or competition anthems; - h) any other lack of order or discipline observed inside or around the stadium.
+- Host clubs and national associations are responsible for order and security both inside and around the stadium before, during and after matches.
+They are liable for incidents of any kind and may be subject to disciplinary measures and directives unless they can prove that they have not been negligent in any way in the organisation of the match. - However, all associations and clubs are liable for the following inappropriate behaviour on the part of their supporters and may be subject to disciplinary measures and directives even if they can prove the absence of any negligence in relation to the organisation of the match: - a. the invasion or attempted invasion of the field of play; - b. the throwing of objects; - c. the lighting of fireworks or any other objects; - d. the use of laser pointers or similar electronic devices; - e. the use of gestures, words, objects or any other means to transmit any message that is not fit for a sports event, particularly messages that are of a political, ideological, religious, offensive or provocative nature; - f. acts of damage; - g. causing a disturbance during national anthems; - h. any other lack of order or discipline observed inside or around the stadium.

+III - Other provisions

-Chapter III - Determination of disciplinary measures
+Article 17 Determination of disciplinary measures